ihatewoodenspoons/projects/README.md

 * Design is horrible (I also need to learn ncurses).

 Anyway, peace out. i'll develop random projects every once in a while and add them under their own folder.

+* Do not look at any issues made by me, they are all extremely stupid.